 Day 1 Ushuaia, Argentina

-Arrive in Ushuaia anytime today, or take advantage of your complimentary flexible arrival program and arrive up to 24 hours in advance.
+Arrive in Ushuaia anytime today.
 Stay at the beautiful Arakur Hotel & Resort, a member of the Leading Hotels of the World.
 Explore the trails, take a spa, relax and soak in the surroundings, or head into Ushuaia and browse the Argentinean leather markets.
 Your optional evening briefing is a great opportunity for you to ask questions and to meet some of your fellow travelers.

 Day 2 Ushuaia | Embark

 This morning, you are free to explore Ushuaia or unwind at the resort until your mid-afternoon transfer to the ship.
 On board, be greeted by your Expedition Team and the Ship’s Officers.
 A concise safety and orientation briefing is followed by the Captain’s welcome dinner.
 After dinner, relax and take in the scenery on your early evening sail through the Beagle Channel, past Magellanic penguin, rock cormorant, and sea lion colonies.

 As you make your way ever closer to the white continent, your Expedition Team and Marine Mammal experts are out on deck and on the bridge, looking for the whales and dolphins that may be seen as you travel south.
 They prepare you with presentations on everything Antarctic, from wildlife to history, including helpful briefings on environmental regulations and expedition safety.
 Eventually, cross the Antarctic Convergence where you can notice a distinct drop in temperature as you enter the waters of the Antarctic Ocean.